-Cederberg, a Republican, was the representative for Michigan's 10th congressional district from 1953 to 1978.
+Cederberg was the representative for Michigan’s 10th congressional district and was a Republican.
+He served from 1953 to 1978.

 Cederberg is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Cederberg sponsored and cosponsored.
 See full analysis methodology.